- What is IntroDUCKtion?

 No, we currently do not offer rates for portions of the program.

-We strongly discourage bringing children and teenagers to IntroDUCKtion.
+We strongly discourage bringing children and teenagers to two-day IntroDUCKtion sessions.
 Space is limited for the parent program and seats are reserved for family members who have paid for the program.
+We do offer childcare at one-day IntroDUCKtion sessions.

 Making Travel Plans

-No. Do not make flight arrangements until after you receive your confirmation packet via U.S. Mail.
+No. Do not make flight arrangements until after you have registered for an IntroDUCKtion session.
 We will not switch or add anyone into a full session, even if you’ve already bought plane tickets.
 There is a limited number of spaces in each session because there are limited numbers of advising appointments we can make for each session.
 You will need to register for an open session and change your flight arrangements.

 No. You must attend both days of a two-day program.
 If you cannot attend both days of a session, register for a different session that you can attend in its entirety.